sys-bio/roadrunner/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :param str pid: the ID of the parameter to be removed
    :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.addCompartment(cid, initVolume, forceRegenerate)
+   :module: RoadRunner

+   Add a compartment to the current model.
+Note that the compartment to be added must have an ID that did not existed in the model.

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.addCompartment("c1", 0.1, false) # it will not regenerate the model, nothing actually happened
+   >>> r.addCompartment("c2", 0.1, true)  # new model is generated and saved

+   :param str cid: the ID of the compartment to be added
+   :param double initVolume: the initial volume of the compartment to be added
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.removeCompartment(cid, forceRegenerate)
+   :module: RoadRunner

+   Remove a compartment from the current model.
+Note that the given compartment must exist in the current model.

+   All reactions related to this compartment(used in stoichiometry) will be removed.
+   Kinetic law used this compartment in the math formula will be unset.
+   All function definitions, constraints, initial assignments and rules related to this compartment (as variables or used in math formula) will be removed.
+   All events used this compartment in trigger formula will be removed.
+   Priority and delay used this compartment in the math formula will be unset.
+   All event assignment related to this compartment(as variables or used in math formula) will be removed.

+   If any global parameters become uninitialized during this process, i.e, has no initial assignment or assignment rule, they will be removed recursively following the rules in removeParameter().

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.removeCompartment("c1", false) # it will not regenerate the model, nothing actually happened
+   >>> r.removeCompartment("c2", true)  # new model is generated and saved

+   :param str cid: the ID of the compartment to be removed
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

+.. method:: RoadRunner.setKineticLaw(rid, kineticLaw, forceRegenerate)
+   :module: RoadRunner

+   Set hte kinetic law for an existing reaction in the current model.
+   Note that given reaction must exist in the model.

+   forceRegenerate is a boolean value that indicates whether the new model will be regenerated.
+Its default value is true, which means to regenerate model every time after this function is called.
+   Note that regenerating model is time-consuming.
+To save time for editing model for multiple times, one could set this flag to false excepting for the last call, so that Roadrunner will only regenerate the model once after all editings are completed.

+   For example,

+   >>> r.setKineticLaw("r1", "s1 * k1", false) # it will not regenerate the model, nothing actually happened
+   >>> r.setKineticLaw("r2", "s2 * k1", true)  # new model is generated and saved

+   :param str rid: the ID of the reaction to be modified
+   :param str kineticLaw: the kinetic formular of reaction to be set
+   :param bool forceRegenerate: indicate whether the new model is regenerated after this function call

 Simulation